- Duration 9 days

 - All meals, drinking water, tea and coffee aboard the vessel.

-- Naturalist guide plus two Pete Oxford Expeditions trip leaders.
+- Naturalist guide plus one Pete Oxford Expeditions trip leader.

 - All activities, including INGALA fee and loan of snorkel gear.